 How to audit your company’s seven core elements

 You’ve made it this far, so we applaud you for taking the time to learn.
 This stuff is thick.
 Now you need to get started.
 But where?

 Our recommendation is to begin with an audit of your company’s current state across these seven core elements of industrial marketing and sales strategy.
-If you’d like a hand conducting that audit from a professional with viewpoint from outside of your company’s walls, consider requesting a consultation with one of our Industrial Marketing Strategists at Gorilla.
+If you’d like a hand conducting that audit from a professional with a viewpoint from outside your company’s walls, consider requesting a consultation with one of our Industrial Marketing Strategists at Gorilla 76.

 Or if you prefer to perform that audit yourself, that’s ok too.
 If you go that route, our one recommendation is to be sure you’re honest with yourself during the process.
 Look for your strengths, but look harder for your weaknesses.
 When you’re done, you’ll know where your team’s investment of time and dollars should be prioritized.

-In our soon-to-be-published follow-up article, we’ll paint a picture of what it looks like for a manufacturing organization like yours to be weak, status quo or exceptional in each of these seven elements.
-We’ll also give you a system for rating the current state of your business in each category so you can begin the process of optimizing each.
+In our in-depth guide How to Audit Your Industrial Marketing Strategy, we paint a picture of what it looks like for a manufacturing organization like yours to be weak, status quo or exceptional in each of these seven elements.
+We also give you a system for rating the current state of your business in each category so you can begin the process of optimizing each.

-If you haven’t yet, subscribe to our newsletter at the top of our Industrial Marketing Strategy Learning Center home page and we’ll deliver this next article to your inbox when it’s ready.
-And if you haven’t yet read our flagship guide – Industrial Marketing: The Definitive Guide, consider heading that way next.
+If you haven’t yet, subscribe to our newsletter at the top of our Industrial Marketing Strategy Learning Center and we’ll deliver this next article to your inbox when it’s ready.
+And if you haven’t yet read our flagship guide –Industrial Marketing: The Definitive Guide— consider heading that way next.
 Thanks for reading!